CharlesLehnen/DSCI-510-Principles-of-Programming-for-Data-Science/README.md

-# Building a Largescale Classification Dataset of African Megafauna from YouTube Livestreams Using Computer Vision
+# Building the Foundation of a Largescale Classification Dataset for African Megafauna from YouTube Livestreams Using Computer Vision

 For my doctoral research, I am investigating the evolutionary and ecology relationship betweenGiant Galapagos tortoises (*Chelonoidis niger sspp.*) and Galapagos land iguanas (*Conolophus spp.*).
 As an aspect of this work, I will be stationing trail cameras on Santa Fe Island to observe and compare feeding habitats.
 In order to analyze this data, I will separate video footage into images, classify these images based on which species is present, and then analyze the behavior seen in each image.
 In order to develop this workflow, I wrote a program to capture images from a video at set intervals.
 Then, in order to analyze this data, I will separate video footage into images, classify these images based on which species is present, and then analyze the behavior seen in each image.
 To dramatically improve efficiency, a classification program will be very useful, so I developed the foundation of one.